milton-mufume/centralization-docker-setup/README.md

 In this document we'll cover the setup of the central servers (stage (1)).

 # Central Server Setup
-Synchronization and backup should be done following the usual procedures.

 ### Creation of user eip on the Server